 You’re probably familiar with the tried and true method many dog owners have relied on to see if their dog has a fever: Feel his nose.
 If it’s wet and cold, he’s fine.
 If it’s hot and dry, he probably has a fever.
 Simple, right?
 There’s nothing wrong with using this old-time gauge, but sometimes it’s more complicated than that, and the nose test alone is often not enough for an accurate assessment of the presence of fever.

 What Is a Dog’s Normal Temperature?

 Unlike people, who have a normal temperature range of 97.6–99.6F degrees, your dog’s normal temperature is higher: the range is between 99.5 and 102.5F degrees.
+You can take your dog’s temperature on a pet thermometer.
 So now that we know what is normal, let’s look at the signs that tell us if our dog is out of range and running a fever.

 What Are the Signs of Fever in Dogs?

 Your dog can’t tell you when he has a fever, so you should familiarize yourself with the symptoms that can indicate its presence.